Terms Of Business

 Renewal by insurers instalment plan – If there have been no changes in the risk and your circumstances, and it is your intention to renew the policy, the policy will renew automatically without any action required from you.
 We shall send your new documentation or certificate of insurance to you, if appropriate.
 If you do not wish to renew the policy please let us know as soon as possible.
 We would also advise you to cancel your direct debit mandate (DDM) with your bank prior to the renewal date.

 Renewal when using Creation Consumer Finance Ltd – If there have been no changes in the risk and your circumstances, and it is your intention to renew the policy, we will make arrangements for the policy to renew without any action from you.
 We shall send your new documentation or certificate of insurance to you, if appropriate.
 We will make arrangements for the renewal premium to be added to your credit plan and a new schedule of monthly payments will be sent by Creation Consumer Finance Ltd. If you do not wish to renew the policy please let us know as soon as possible.
 We would also advise you to cancel your direct debit mandate (DDM) with your bank prior to the renewal date.
+Finance will be subject to possible credit checks by Creation Consumer Finance Ltd.

-SECTION 14 Financial Services Compensation Scheme (FSCS) – We are covered by the FSCS. you may be entitled to compensation from the scheme if we cannot meet our obligations.
+SECTION 14 Financial Services Compensation Scheme (FSCS) – We are covered by the FSCS.
+You may be entitled to compensation from the scheme if we cannot meet our obligations.
 If you are not a private individual this depends on the type of business and the circumstances of the claim.
 For non-compulsory classes of insurance, insurance advising and arranging is covered for 90% of the claim.
 For compulsory classes of insurance, insurance advising and arranging is covered for 100% of the claim, without any upper limit.
 Further information about eligibility and compensation scheme arrangements is available from the FSCS.
 Their website address is www.fscs.org.uk

 SECTION 15 Governing law – The English language will be used for all communications, the contractual terms and conditions, and any information we are required to supply to you, before and during the duration of the contract and this agreement shall be subject to English Law